unchainedshop/unchained/readme.md

 These options are available:

-- corsOrigins: Array/Function (Determine if origin is fine for CORS)
+- corsOrigins: Array/Boolean (Determine if origin is fine for cors, set to true to reflect all origins in http responses)
 - rolesOptions: Object (Roles configuration)
-- engine: String (Apollo Engine Key)
-- introspection: Boolean (Enable/Disable introspection)
-- playground: Boolean (Enable/Disable playground)
 - mergeUserCartsOnLogin: Boolean (Enable/Disable merge mode of carts when user gets logged in)
+- typeDefs: Object (GraphQL Schema that gets merged with the default schema)
+- resolvers: Object (GraphQL Resolvers that get merged with the default API)

+All other options are forwarded to the Apollo Engine, the available options are documented here: https://www.apollographql.com/docs/apollo-server

-### Settings API
+### Package: Settings

 E.g. given these settings: